etwk/blog/content/lists/books.md

 - [ ] First Buddhist Women: Poems and Stories of Awakening #Buddhism #history #must
 - [ ] Please Mrs Butler #children

+## Productivity
+- [ ] Stealing Fire: How Silicon Valley, the Navy SEALs, and Maverick Scientists Are Revolutionizing the Way We Live and Work (Steven Kotler, Jamie Wheal)

 ## Politics
 - [ ] The Power of the Powerless
 - [ ] The Opium of the Intellectuals #bumingbai